 In January 2019, we entered into an employment agreement with Mr. Mirchandani upon his appointment as President and Chief Executive Officer.
 The agreement provides that Mr. Mirchandani's annual base salary shall be subject to annual review by our Board of Directors.
 The agreement also provides that Mr. Mirchandani shall be eligible for an annual cash bonus and that he shall be entitled to participate in the employee benefits plans in which our other executives may participate.
 The agreement further provides that Mr. Mirchandani is entitled to certain equity awards, including annual target equity awards and a one-time new hire award.
 If we terminate Mr. Mirchandani's employment without cause or if Mr. Mirchandani terminates his employment for good reason, the agreement provides that Mr. Mirchandani will be entitled to receive a lump sum payment equal to (i) 12 months of his then-current base salary and (ii) his annual cash target bonus for the year in which termination of employment occurs.
 We will also be required to continue paying the premiums for Mr. Mirchandani's and his dependents' health insurance coverage for a period of 18 months.
 In addition, Mr. Mirchandani will be entitled to any other amounts or benefits previously accrued under our then applicable employee benefit plans, incentive plans or programs.
 Furthermore, the vesting of all stock options and stock awards held by Mr. Mirchandani shall immediately accelerate as for one year of additional vesting and any stock awards with performance conditions not yet determined shall be deemed earned at 100% of target.
 If we terminate Mr. Mirchandani's employment by reason of death or disability, he will be entitled to any compensation earned but not yet paid, any stock options or awards shall immediately vest, and any stock awards with performance conditions not yet determined shall be deemed earned at 100% of target.
-The agreement also provides that, during his term of employment with us and for a period of one year following any termination of employment with us, Mr. Mirchandani may not participate, directly or indirectly, in any capacity whatsoever, within the United States, in a business in competition with us, other than beneficial ownership of up to one percent of the outstanding stock of a publicly held company.
-In addition, Mr. Mirchandani may not solicit our employees or customers for a period of one year following any termination of his employment with us.
-Mr. Mirchandani's employment agreement also contains a change in control provision which is discussed below in the section titled "Change in Control Agreements."
+If we terminate for a period of one year following any termination of employment with us, Mr. Mirchandani may not participate, directly or ind